Predicting the Performance of Foundation Models via Agreement-on-the-Line: Estimating OOD Accuracy using AGL in Diverse Ensembles

-Note that ALine-S and ALine-D only provide estimation guarantees in circumstances where the linear correlation in agreement is strong.
-Consistent with \cite{baek2022agreement}, we filter out datasets with low correlation strength $R^2 \leq 0.95$.
+Because ALine-S and ALine-D only provide estimation guarantees where the coefficient of determination $R^2$ of the linear fit in agreement is strong (\cite{baek2022agreement}), we filter out datasets with low $R^2 \leq 0.95$.
 These shifts include iWildCam-WILDS, Camelyon-WILDS, and a few corruptions in CIFAR10C, CIFAR100C, and ImageNetC.
-We evaluate ALine-S/D for these specific failure cases in Appendix \ref{app:correlation}.
-Across datasets that observe a strong linear correlation in agreement, ALine-S and ALine-D provide precise estimates of OOD performance in finetuned foundation models, surpassing other baselines by a large margin.
-In particular, they perform notably better on question-answering task SQuAD, with the next best confidence method achieving as large as $20\%$ higher error.
+We evaluate ALine-S/D for these failure cases in Appendix \ref{app:correlation}.
+Across datasets with a high $R^2$ in agreement, ALine-S and ALine-D provide precise OOD performance estimates in finetuned FMs, surpassing other baselines by a large margin.
+This is noteworthy, especially for shifts where the agreement line is significantly off $y = x$, further lending to the utility of this method.
+Furthermore, they perform better on the question-answering task SQuAD, with the next best confidence method achieving as large as $20\%$ higher error.